pchj/ModelEarth-RealityStream/docs/README.md

 [RealityStream](../)
 # Additional setup steps

+Occasionally you may want to update your local streamlit

+	pip install --upgrade streamlit

-If you encounter issues, try
+If you encounter issues, try pulling down the required dependencies

 	pip install -r requirements.txt